Muedi/QSD/README.md

 The feature generation might be applied to multiple samples.
 To create the dataset containing the features for multiple NGS samples, the `gather_QC_and_BL_features.py` script can be used.
 It gathers all information from the different feature sets to assemble the QC-34, and BL-n datasets and create a comma-separated file for each of them.

 ## BL-n Generation
-The script `generate_BL_dataset.py` creates a dataset with cross-species blocklists that come out with a minMatch ratio between 0 and 1.
+The script `generate_BL_dataset.py` creates a dataset with cross-species blocklists that come out with an alignment ratio between 0 and 1.
 The ratio defines the granularity of the dataset and the number of features (n) the BL dataset will contain.
 This is in an example for creating BL-1183 that contains 1183 features:
 ```
 python generate_BL_dataset.py 0.1
 ```